rse-ops/perfetto-compose/README.md

 # Perfetto Docker

-This is a small docker container (and automated build)
+This is a small docker container (and automated build) to show using [Perfetto](https://github.com/google/perfetto/) in Docker, and with docker-compose.

+There are no guarentees about this setup - use and customize at your own discretion!

 ## Single Container